mellever/MultiScaleMethodsWithApplicationsToClimate2024/EnergyBalanceModel/README.md

 $$ c \frac{dT}{dt} = Q(1-\alpha) - \varepsilon \sigma T^4$$

-We now define:

-$$ LHS = \varepsilon \sigma T^4 \qquad  RHS = Q(1-\alpha) $$
+We now define LHS = $\varepsilon \sigma T^4$ and RHS =  $RHS = Q(1-\alpha)$.
 First the base scenario is plotted to display that we can have multiple equilibria for different Q and epsilon.
 This results in the following plot:

 ![alt text](BaseScenario.png)